 - Set up custom fields so you can track all necessary information on every task created in the project.

 - Create a custom template or use an Asana-created template to standardize your common workflows and projects and start every project quickly.
 That way, you don’t have to reinvent the wheel for every project, and you’ll know you haven’t missed a step.

 Managing a project

-When you create a project, you become the Project OwnerProject Owner Every project can have one Project Owner.
-They are able to set status updates for the project.
-Read more by default.
-You can change the Project Owner in the Progress ViewProgress View Progress View helps you track task completion in a project over time and get status updates from Project Owners.
-Read more .
-The Project Owner or a dedicated teammate should keep the project organized and post weekly status updates.
+When you create a project, you become the project owner by default.
+You can change the project owner in the progress view.
+The project owner or a dedicated teammate should keep the project organized and post weekly status updates.

 - As new tasks are created or work moves forward, ensure tasks have an assignee and due date, move them to the appropriate sections or columns, and update their custom fields if relevant.